microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 usage patterns throughout the day across different regions.

 The apprehension of such programmers is justified.
-However, the concept of dynamic telemetry addresses these concerns by allowing programmers to specify nominal values during the initial setup on the expected hardware.
+However, the concept of Dynamic Telemetry addresses these concerns by allowing programmers to specify nominal values during the initial setup on the expected hardware.
 In cases where these initial guesses are incorrect, dynamic telemetry supports a training process that measures and adjusts these